Our Editorial Guidelines

 Our blog features prominent authors and committed educators.
 It runs weekly, September through June.
 We typically schedule posts two or three months in advance.
-Our writers are mainly by invitation, but if you’re an educator, traditionally published author, parent or therapist, we warmly welcome hearing from you.
+Our writers are almost exclusively by invitation.
+But if you’re an educator, traditionally published author, parent or therapist, we welcome hearing from you.
 Email us your query at email@example.com.

 Some general guidelines:

-Audience: You are writing to an audience of children’s librarians and teachers, writers, families, school counselors and therapists (probably in that order).
+Audience: You are writing to a growing audience of librarians and teachers, writers, families, school counselors and therapists (probably in that order).

-Authors - often write about their personal connection to their subject matter, or special technical/craft challenges.
-(Note: We are happy to run a book giveaway for interested authors during the week of their post.
-We run these on Twitter and send you the randomly-chosen address of the winner after about a week.
-The winners are almost always teachers.)
+Authors - will often write about their personal connection to their subject matter, or about special challenges in the art and craft of writing.
+(Note: We are happy to run a book giveaway on Twitter for you during your guest week.
+Just let us know if you want this.)

-Librarians/Teachers - often contribute roundups or reviews – or share best-practices – and we’d LOVE more content from librarians/educators.
+Librarians/Teachers - often contribute book lists, book roundups, or reviews – or they will share library or classroom best-practices.
+We’d LOVE more content from librarians/educators.

-Therapists - may write about using novels and stories in their practice, or any aspect they feel is helpful.
+Therapists - may want to write about book groups, bibliotherapy -- anything they feel is helpful.

-Please feel free to peruse past posts.
+Please peruse past posts.
 But the best thing, of course, is to write what moves you.